yonat/ContactsChangeNotifier/README.md

     object: nil,
     queue: nil
 ) { notification in
-    for event in notification.contactsChangeEvents ?? [] {
+    // 4.
+See change events in the notification's `contactsChangeEvents`. for event in notification.contactsChangeEvents ?? [] {
         switch event {
         case let addEvent as CNChangeHistoryAddContactEvent: